NW-Demand-Response-Emissions-Impacts/Main/README.md

     python emissions_calculator.py

 ### Step 5: Update and interact with the dashboard
-The dashboard will automatically update after you run the emissions calculator.
-However, interpretive text is specific to the default input data.
-Please see the user guide for examples of how to change interpretive text and interact with the dashboard.
+In order to update how the files are read into the dashboard, you must update the data parameters in <code>home.py</code> and <code>more_info.py</code>.
+These updates are analagous to the parameter updates in <code>emissions_calculator.py</code>.
+You can the edit the interpretive text and layout of the website by editing <code>home.py</code> and <code>more_info.py</code>.
+If you would like to edit the plots themselves, you must also edit <code>make_plots.py</code>.
+Please see the user guide for examples of how to edit the dashboard.

 ## Future steps
  * Incorporate additional policy scenarios for emissions rates.
 The emissions calculator will run for a list of policy scenarios, but we currently only use one policy scenario.